- Purchase the complete Expat Arrivals Thailand Guide (PDF)

-Independent house hunters can use local newspapers, property pages and the internet to look for Thai real estate; there are numerous resources available in English.
+Independent house hunters can use local newspapers, property pages and the internet to look for Thai real estate as there are numerous resources available in English.
 Another approach would be to identify an area that seems appealing, explore the neighbourhood and look for properties that are up for rent.

 Renting accommodation in Thailand

 It can be difficult for foreigners to own property in Thailand, so most expats rent rather than buy.
 Luckily, local landlords are usually sensitive to the rental needs of expats and do a good job of advertising available properties.
-Renting property in Thailand is generally an easy process: the rental market is varied, with plenty of housing available, and often at good prices.
+Renting property in Thailand is generally an easy process.
+The rental market is also varied, with plenty of housing available, and often at good prices.

 Lease agreements in Thailand might not always be exactly 'formal' and there are a variety of approaches to processes such as deposit money and the length of rental contracts.
 It is important to keep a few fundamentals in mind, though.

 Bargaining is not usually an option when it comes to rental prices in Thailand.
-Many landlords would rather not have tenants for long periods of time than compromise on their advertised rental price.
+Many landlords would rather have no tenants for long periods than compromise on their advertised rental price.

 Even if an expat does strike up an informal rental agreement with a prospective landlord, it is still a good idea to have a real estate agent draw up a basic rental agreement for both parties to sign.
 This ensures that both landlord and tenant are aware of their responsibilities regarding the property, and protects the tenant against unfair eviction.